 We showcase the applicability of our approach on a Protein-Protein Interaction Network (PPI) for the detection of disease modules.
 The PPI network was retrieved from the STRING database \cite{mering2003string}.
 We only kept high confidence interactions (a \textit{combined score} within the upper 0.95 quantile).
 We filtered for relevant cancer genes as specified in \cite{schulte2021integration}.
 This resulted in 13,218 relevant genes and 6,926,452 edges.
 We enriched each node of the PPI network by multi-omic features from kidney survival and non-survival patients.
 The omic features were extracted from \textit{http://linkedomics.org/} \cite{vasaikar2018linkedomics}.
 We selected gene expression (mRNA) and DNA Methylation data for the same set of patients.

-We conducted two experiments.
-First, we investigated the capability of the proposed approach to predict the survival status of patients suffering kidney cancer, and to infer potential subnetworks for risk assessment.
+Two experiments were conducted.
+First, we investigated the capability of the proposed approach to predict the survival status of patients suffering kidney cancer, to infer potential subnetworks for risk assessments.

 In a second experiment, our aim was to detect kidney-specific disease modules.
 For this analyses we randomly selected patients suffering lung, ovarian, and breast cancer and assigned these patients to a non-kidney cancer group.
-Here the aim was to detect modules as potential biomarkers for kidney cancer diagnosis.
+Here the goal was to detect modules as potential biomarkers specific to kidney cancer.
 After harmonization with the reduced PPI network, we ended up with 6249 network nodes (genes) for the survival analyses, and 3374 genes for the cancer type experiment (see Table 2).

 We applied a 80\%-20\% train-test split and initiated 1000 random walks (n.tree=100) on the PPI network based on the train set.
 The number training and test samples are shown in Table 2.